 Is more co-operation possible?

-Could charities compete less less and co-operation more?
+Could charities compete less and co-operate more?

 Co-operative marketing structures are common in sectors such as agriculture.
 They are also used in retailing, where small independent stores, travel agents and newsagencies have pooled their marketing resources to compete with large corporate rivals.